lovehumanity/lovehumanity.github.io/_pages/Donate.md

 I did have a buymeacoffee link, however this didn't work when a relative tried to donate to it so I have replaced it with a patreon link.

-Below is my Patreon page
+Below is my Patreon page.
+You will however need to create an account to be able to donate to me.

 <https://www.patreon.com/stchristopher>